s2mLab/ControlOdrive/README.md

 ## Firmware/Software
 2022/02/09:
 - Firmware: 0.5.5, *a priori* the last firmware available for the Odrive v3.6 56V (end of life)
-  - /!\ I updated the firmware od only one board
   - To update the firmware on the Raspberry, use `sudo odrivetool dfu path/to/firmware/file.elf`
 - Software: odrive 0.6.3.post0, the latest version at this time
   - To update the software on the Raspberry, use `pip install odrive==0.6.3.post0`